Application & Deadlines for Fall 2024 & Spring 2025

 We’re excited for you to practice communicating your novel research through a written thesis and an oral poster presentation.
-Below is the schedule for important deadlines associated with Graduation with Distinction for the 2023-2024 academic year.
-Please check back later for more guidelines to help you meet the expectations of each assignment.
+Below is the schedule for important deadlines associated with Graduation with Distinction for the 2024-2025 academic year.

 The project abstract must be written by you and clearly articulate your research question and proposed methodologies.
+The majority of your data should already be collected by Dec 2024 for Spring distinction or when the application is submitted for Fall distinction (note: you can complete a thesis even if you have negative or inconclusive data; feel free to contact Bio Faculty member Dr. Julie Reynolds if you have questions about that).
 Your Research Supervisor will receive an emailed copy of your application with a request for an endorsement, and their email reply will serve as an electronic signature of approval for the application.
-This research supervisor approval is due by Monday, Sept 27th.
 The Principal Investigator or faculty member most closely associated with your project should be listed as the research supervisor, not the post-doc or graduate student with whom you might work more closely.
 Any Duke faculty member in a biological sciences department (including the Duke University Medical Center) may be a Research Supervisor.

 Approval of the application by the Directors of Undergraduate Studies (DUS) indicates that you may proceed with the completion of the written thesis.
 (The DUS approves these as one batch after all the research supervisor approvals come in for all students.)
 You will be matched with a Reader from the Biology Faculty (called the Biology Faculty Reader) shortly following the start of Spring Term.

-Students accepted as candidates for Distinction will be eligible to register for a special 1.0 cc course, Writing in Biology, in either Fall (BIO 495S) or Spring (Bio 495).
+Students accepted as candidates for Distinction will be eligible to register for a special 1.0 credit course, Writing in Biology, in either Fall (BIO 495S) or Spring (Bio 495).
 This course will be an intensive training in the principles of scientific writing, with a focus on the preparation of the honors thesis.
 This class is recommended, but not required and carries a W designation.
+You may take the course the semester prior to the term you'll be submitting your thesis if you feel you have enough data collected to write about.

 It is your responsibility to meet all requirements and deadlines.

-2) Monday, Jan 22, 2024: Submit a preliminary list of figures and tables and detailed outline to your research supervisor
+2) Deadline 2: Submit a preliminary list of figures and tables and detailed outline to your research supervisor

 What is expected in the detailed outline?